Progressive Update Guided Interdependent Networks for Single Image Dehazing: Introduction

-Accurate estimation of transmission maps helps in proper dehazing reversing the effects of absorption and scattering~\cite{8753731}.
-Several approaches estimate the transmission map using different priors such as the dark channel prior (DCP)~\cite{he2010single}, color attenuation prior, haze-lines, etc. \cite{berman2018single,peng2019image, kim2019fast,8931242,9076820,bui2017single,li2017single, zhu2015fast,choi2015referenceless,ancuti2013single,tan2008visibility,fattal2008single,he2010single,li2015edge,fattal2014dehazing}.
+Accurate estimation of transmission map helps in proper dehazing reversing the effects of absorption and scattering~\cite{ 8695091}.
+Several approaches estimate the transmission map using different image priors /characteristics such as the dark channel prior (DCP)~\cite{he2010single}, color attenuation prior, haze-lines, etc. \cite{berman2018single,peng2019image, kim2019fast,8931242,bui2017single,li2017single, choi2015referenceless,ancuti2013single,tan2008visibility,fattal2008single,he2010single,li2015edge,fattal2014dehazing}.
 Further, accurate atmospheric light estimation is also crucial for recovering the appropriate illumination condition during dehazing.
 Many techniques estimate the atmospheric light from the bright pixels of DCP~\cite{he2010single}.
-However, there are a few dehazing approaches that use deep neural networks for estimation of both the transmission map and atmospheric light directly from the hazy image~\cite{cai2016dehazenet,zhang2018densely}.
+In contrast, a few approaches use deep neural networks to estimate both transmission map and atmospheric light directly from the hazy image~\cite{cai2016dehazenet,zhang2018densely,liu2019learning} and use them in a predefined light scattering model to perform dehazing.

-End-to-end deep neural network based frameworks for single image dehazing have been proposed lately that do not perform explicit transmission map and atmospheric light estimations~\cite{Dong_2020_CVPR,8753731,8897130,8902220,9018375,chen2019pms,qu2019enhanced, dudhane2019ryf,liu2019griddehazenet, ren2018gated,ren2016single,li2017aod}.
-They do so to avoid sub-optimal restoration due to the estimation of transmission map and atmospheric light disjoint from the dehazing system~\cite{li2017aod}.
+To avoid the use of predefined models, single image dehazing frameworks based on end-to-end deep learning have been proposed lately that do not perform separate transmission map and atmospheric light estimations~\cite{Dong_2020_CVPR,8897130,8902220,qu2019enhanced, dudhane2019ryf,liu2019griddehazenet, ren2018gated,li2017aod, du2018recursive}.
+By doing so they prevent the sub-optimal restoration that may occur due to the estimation of transmission map and atmospheric light disjoint from the dehazing model estimation~\cite{li2017aod}, but at the cost of not using the guidance of haze parameters.